Storage concepts in Kafka

 Replica synchronization

 The replication format is called InSync.
 This means that of all the replicas, one is the leader, and the others are followers.
-Followers constantly ask the leader about new messages (pull model).
 The producer can control the synchronous/asynchronous replication with the acks(acknowledgment) option.

 Writing and reading messages is carried out through the leader replica of the partition.
 The follower that contains all the messages held by the leader is called an in-sync replica.